UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-neighbors.md

 example, `shift-cell-list` return if the input list is empty?

+This is going to take a list of `posn`s and return a list of `posn`s, so you're going to need to either do this using recursion or, if you're inclined, something like `map`.

 ## Generating neighbors

 The key action when running the Game of Life is to